New York City Police Department corruption and misconduct: Corruption in the 40th Precinct

-Investigation into cheating on 2015 lieutenants' exam
+Investigation into cheating on the 2015 lieutenants' exam

 The NYPD launched an investigation into allegations of widespread cheating by the class of sergeants, who took the lieutenants' exam in 2015.
 About 200 sergeants passed the test during the original date of its administration, and at a make-up test date for those who missed the original test date.
 After the initial test date, the answer key to the exam was reportedly posted on an online message board popular with police officers.
-Nevertheless, allegations were made of cheating on both the initial test and at the make-up test.
-Pending the outcome of the NYPD investigation, the promotion of the roughly 200 sergeants who passed the test were put on hold.
+Nevertheless, allegations were made of cheating on both the initial test and the make-up test.
+Pending the outcome of the NYPD investigation, the promotion of the roughly 200 sergeants who passed the test was put on hold.
 The allegations of cheating had triggered a lawsuit by police officers, who claimed that the cheating provided some officers with an unfair advantage.

 Federal corruption investigation of top NYPD officers

 NYPD Commissioner William Bratton reassigned four top NYPD officers as a consequence of a federal corruption investigation of the NYPD being led by the U.S. Attorney's Office and the Federal Bureau of Investigation.
-Deputy Chief Michael Harringon, Deputy Inspector James Grant, Deputy Chief David Colon, and Deputy Chief Eric Rodriguez were each disciplined by being given desk jobs even before the outcome of the investigation was made clear.
+Deputy Chief Michael Harrington, Deputy Inspector James Grant, Deputy Chief David Colon, and Deputy Chief Eric Rodriguez were each disciplined by being given desk jobs even before the outcome of the investigation was made clear.
 The investigation of the NYPD was reportedly connected to probes of two businessmen with ties to Mayor Bill de Blasio.
-Although the complete nature, and identity of all of the targets, of the federal investigation were not made clear, agents of the FBI's political corruption unit were participating in the probe.
+Although the complete nature and identity of all of the targets of the federal investigation were not made clear, agents of the FBI's political corruption unit were participating in the probe.

-As part of the wide-ranging, Federal investigation into alleged misconduct and corruption at the NYPD, federal prosecutors filed criminal charges against Brooklyn public safety patrol volunteer Shaya (Alex) Lichtenstein for attempting to bribe an undercover officer with almost $1 million if the undercover officer would expedite permits for around 150 guns.
+As part of the wide-ranging Federal investigation into alleged misconduct and corruption at the NYPD, federal prosecutors filed criminal charges against Brooklyn public safety patrol volunteer Shaya (Alex) Lichtenstein for attempting to bribe an undercover officer with almost $1 million if the undercover officer would expedite permits for around 150 guns.
 One prosecutor described Lichtenstein as an "arms dealer."
 Three NYPD officers, who worked in the Licensing Division, the departmental unit that processed gun permits, were transferred to other posts.

 The federal corruption investigation has also reportedly focused on former Chief of Department Philip Banks, who allegedly received gifts from one of the two businessmen with close ties to Mayor de Blasio.